Hispano-Suiza H6: Škoda

-Some early H6s were built at Hispano-Suiza's industrial complex at La Sagrera, Barcelona, but most H6s were built at Hispano-Suiza's French division in the Parisian suburb of Bois-Colombes.
+The earliest H6As and the T49 version were built at Hispano-Suiza's industrial complex at La Sagrera, Barcelona, but most H6s were built at Hispano-Suiza's French division in the Parisian suburb of Bois-Colombes.
 Some 100 H6s were built under license by Škoda in Czechoslovakia from 1926 to 1929.
 To cope with the poor fuels available, the compression ratio had been limited to 4.5:1 and engine power to 100 hp at 1800rpm.